-- Parents should come to every hearing unless they are told by their lawyer they do not need to attend. - The Court may go forward on a case, even if the parent is not present at the hearing. - All children have the right to attend hearings. - Family members, foster care providers, and others taking care of the children are encouraged to attend. - Some cases are not open to the public.
+- Parents should come to every hearing unless they are told by their lawyer they do not need to attend - The court may go forward on a case even if the parent is not there - All children have the right to attend hearings - Family members, foster care providers, and others taking care of the children are encouraged to attend - Some cases are not open to the public.
 Check with one of the lawyers or the DCS specialist if you are not sure.